SCRT-HQ/VaporShell/docs/glossary/New-VSDAXSubnetGroup.md

----
-layout: glossary
-title: New-VSDAXSubnetGroup
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSDAXSubnetGroup

 ## SYNOPSIS
-Adds an AWS::DAX::SubnetGroup resource to the template
+Adds an AWS::DAX::SubnetGroup resource to the template.
+Creates a new subnet group.

 ## SYNTAX